Carthage/Carthage/README.md

 With the debug information copied into the built products directory, Xcode will be able to symbolicate the stack trace whenever you stop at a breakpoint.
 This will also enable you to step through third-party code in the debugger.

 When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

+###### Combining Automatic and Manual copying

+Note that you can combine both automatic and manual ways to copy frameworks, however manually specified frameworks always take precedence over automatically inferred.
+Therefore in case you have `SomeFramework.framework` located anywhere as well as `SomeFramework.framework` located at `./Carthage/Build/<platform>/`, Carthage will pick manually specified framework.
+This is useful when you're working with development frameworks and want to copy your version of the framework instead of default one.
+Important to undestand, that Carthage won't resolve nested dependencies for your custom framework unless they either located at `./Carthage/Build/<platform>/` or specified manually in “Input Files".

 ##### For both platforms